bennylope/django-organizations/README.rst

 There are three models:

-* Account
+* Organization
-* AccountUser
+* OrganizationUser
-* AccountOwner
+* OrganizationOwner

-Each account can have only one owner, however a site user can be a member of multiple accounts, or own multiple accounts.
-The AccountUser model servers as an intermediary between the `Account` and the `Users` to allow this.
+Each organization can have only one owner, however a site user can be a member of multiple organizations, or own multiple organizations.
+The OrganizationUser model servers as an intermediary between the `Organization` and the `Users` to allow this.

 Ideally as much of the relationships should be defined in the database.